tusc/Publish_SQL/README.md

 DBCC check using Veeam's SQL Publish feature v1.1
 By Carlos Talbot (carlos@talbot.net)

-This script should run on the SQL server the databases are attached to You will need to install the Veeam console on the SQL server in order to enable the Veeam PowerShell cmdlets
+This script should run on the SQL server the databases are attached to.
+You will need to install the Veeam console on the SQL server in order to enable the Veeam PowerShell cmdlets.

-Name of SQL Server and instance that'll be used to attached the published backup images and where the DBCC check will run.
+The script can optionally send a summary email with the results for each DBCC check.